Encourages students to learn about ancient Japanese Samurai through reading, repsonding to, and writing haiku.

 - Food: Something simple like rice with chopsticks is great, or go all out with a cultural buffet.

 - Music: Set the mood with Japanese soundtracks.

 - Decorations and clothing: Set a festive mood or choose a theme from Japanese history.

 - Leave your shoes at the door and sit on the floor!

 Struggling writers can be given a shorter assignment with writing prompts on the graphic organizer.
 ESL students can write poems in their first language, and tell the class what it means in English.

-Display the work for a parent night and then send the folder home for a keepsake.
+Display students' work for a parent night and send the folder home as a keepsake.

-- Use the Haiku Organizer (PDF) to develop a theme and write 8 Haiku poems
+- Use the Haiku Organizer printable to develop a theme and write eight haiku poems.

 - What classroom management problems occurred during the lessons, and how can these be solved?

 - Was the method of assessment valid and fair to all students?